 - The speed limit in school zones in Okotoks is 30 kph from 7:30 am to 5:00 pm on school days.

-- It is illegal to pass another vehicle in a school or playground zone.
+- It is illegal to pass or attempt to pass another vehicle in a school or playground zone.

 - Slow down and stop when a school bus activates its alternately flashing red lights when you are approaching an oncoming bus or if you are following one.
 The only exception to this rule is when the bus is on the opposite side of a two-way highway that is physically divided by a median. (passing a school bus with red lights flashing is a $543 fine and 6 demerit points)

 - You may only proceed once the red lights on the bus have stopped flashing.

 - Watch for school buses loading and unloading children, even if the lights aren’t flashing.

 Parking on or within 5 meters of a crosswalk, double parking, illegal u-turns, and failing to yield to pedestrians are becoming a significant concern - be on the lookout for children crossing the road!

 - Failing to yield to a pedestrian in a crosswalk can result in a $776 fine.

 When warmer weather arrives, drivers will find they are sharing the road with more pedestrians, bicycles, and motorcycles, which are all vulnerable road users.
 A greater level of vigilance and care is required by drivers to reduce injury or death that may occur during a collision with a vulnerable road user.
 Please be courteous and respect the distance required for these road users to travel on the highway safely.